 ‘Anxious’ or ‘eager’?

 In the recent past, let’s say the early 1900s, usage writers started making a big deal about not using “anxious” to mean “eager.”
 You were eager to take your apples to the market to sell if it was just for some extra money, but you would have been anxious about taking your apples to market if you absolutely had to get a certain amount of money for them to be able to survive the winter.
 You’re eager for good things, but you’re anxious for bad things or things that make you worried.

-Anxious is evolving, though.
-The distinction between anxious and eager was much stronger in the seventeenth century.
-Today, many people use the words interchangeably.
-Three major dictionaries imply that it’s OK to use anxious to mean “eager,” from dictionary.com saying it's fully standard to the American Heritage Dictionary saying resistance is waning.
-Garner’s Modern English Usage says using anxious to mean “eager” is ubiquitous.
+“Anxious” had been evolving, though.
+By 10 or 15 years ago, many people were using the words interchangeably.
+Three major dictionaries imply that it’s OK to use “anxious” to mean “eager,” from dictionary.com saying it’s fully standard to the American Heritage Dictionary saying in 2014 that resistance was waning.
+Fifty-seven percent of their usage panel said it was fine to use “anxious” to mean “eager,” and the most recent edition of Garner’s Modern English Usage says using “anxious” to mean “eager” is ubiquitous.

 However, I have seen indications that resistance to using “anxious” to mean “eager” is actually growing again, which is very uncommon!
 When a word starts becoming accepted, it usually continues to become more accepted.
 But in this case, cultural factors are becoming stronger than linguistic factors.
 I recently did a poll on Facebook, and only 43% of the people who responded said it was OK to use “anxious” to describe an event someone was looking forward to — 14% fewer than the American Heritage Dictionary Usage Panel in 2014.
 That was surprising to me.